langjam/jam0002/creators_of_templ/README.md

 }
 ```
 ![](https://i.imgur.com/fwctlpA.png)
 As you can see, moving the parent element will also move all its child elements.
-That's because the child's element position is relative to the parent's position.
+That's because the child element's position is relative to the parent's position.
 Now there's just one last property left to explore and it's the rotation.

 Rotation is a value in degrees by which the shape of the element is rotated.
 By example, if I want to have a lozenge instead of my second square, I can just rotate that element by 45 degrees:
 ```css